 We are honored by the recognition the bike received, and the second place seems entirely fair – the rules were known beforehand.
 For us, the goal was not to win the event, but to show our vision of the best randonneur bike available today.

 Many observers were astonished by how little the bike weighed: 9.1 kg (20.0 lb) is remarkably light for a bike with full fenders, generator-powered lighting, rack, bell, pump, bottle cages and even a mudflap.
 The Weigle weighs exactly the same as the lightest carbon bike we’ve tested recently, the Open U.P., without fenders, racks or lights.
 How can a fully equipped steel bike be so light?

 Peter Weigle is a master of trimming unnecessary weight from his frames.
 He went to the limit on this bike, and he also built a superlight stem and rack.
 For our report in the next Bicycle Quarterly, we will disassemble the bike and weigh each component to show in detail how the light weight was achieved.

 We already can tell you that most of the components are standard parts that either are already available, or will be available soon.
-At Compass, we used the Concours de Machines as an opportunity to work with our suppliers and partners to reduce the weight of our parts even further.
+We used the Concours de Machines as an opportunity to work with our suppliers and partners to reduce the weight of our parts even further.
 Here are some of the components we used on the Weigle:

 - SON Widebody hub: We used the Widebody version of the SON Delux generator hub even though it weighs a few grams more, because wider flange spacing makes for a stronger wheel – useful on the rough course of the bike test.
 We asked SON to make this hub for 28 spokes – plenty on a bike with wide tires.